joobumjin/CS32-TableVisualization/README.md

 To run the backend, navigate to `backend`, then run `./run --gui`.
 To begin the React app, navigate to `frontend/kanban/static-kanban`, then run `npm start`.

-###### Bugs
-I will begin by saying that I hit the 18 hour benchmark.
-In fact, I felt lucky to have finished what I did during this fleeting time.
-I did not implement filtering at all, although I built with filtering in mind.
-One of the most noticeable bugs is due to some faulty React hook handling.
-If you load a database, the Kanban loads fine, for either database.
-When you select the other database from the dropdown FOR THE FIRST TIME, it doesn't load.
-However, when you switch to the other database (now the original), it loads the other database instead.
-For example, say you load potluck.sqlite3 initially.
-This will load fine, but then when you select student.sqlite3, the kanban doesn't update.
-When you select potluck.sqlite3 again, it now loads the student kanban.
-I'm 100% certain that this is not a bug with my table loading, as it works on the first pass, and I'm certain I'm getting the right table information in the console.
-The bug is due to the page not rerendering when I need it to.
-With that said, I load the data fine and create *beautiful* kanbans.

 ##### Package Organization
 In order to achieve the desired functionality with decent readability, our project has been separated into various packages containing interfaces and classes that pertain to a single function.
 The organization of our code into packages is as follows: